Tremors 3: Back to Perfection: Plot

 Burt, Jack, Jodi, and Miguel later find a badly wounded Merliss; he explains that he and the government agents were ambushed by Shriekers from the Graboid they were chasing, before dying.
 While tracking the Shriekers, an albino Graboid — later named El Blanco, meaning "The White One" in Spanish — traps them on rocks for the night.
-After drawing El Blanco away, they find that the Shriekers have molted their skin, becoming winged creatures capable of jet-propelled flight.
+Miguel deduces El Blanco can't produce Shriekers because it's infertile.
+After drawing El Blanco away, they find that the Shriekers have molted their skin, becoming winged creatures capable of rocket-propelled flight.
 Miguel is killed by the creature, which then crashes on a metal fence, killing itself.
 Burt realizes that chemicals in their stomachs react explosively, enabling their flight.
 Finding them able to carry Graboid eggs, they surmise that they evolved to spread them through flight.
-Jodi dubs the new species Ass-Blasters.
+Jodi dubs the new form Ass-Blasters.
 Meanwhile, Nancy and Mindy are attacked by an Ass-Blaster in town and hide in a freezer while distracting it with food.

 Using a mattress as cover from the Ass-Blasters' infrared vision, the group gets to Burt's house, but are forced to flee when an Ass-Blaster attempts to break in.
-To keep it from multiplying like its predecessors, Burt rigs his house and his stash of MREs to explode, killing it; however, it is only after that they learn from Mindy that Ass-Blasters do not multiply but fall asleep after eating, as has happened to the one that attacked her and Nancy.
+To keep it from multiplying like its predecessors, Burt rigs his house and his stash of MREs to explode, killing it; however, it is only after that they learn from Nancy that Ass-Blasters do not multiply but fall asleep after eating, as has happened to the one that attacked her and Mindy.
 The group flees to a junkyard, where they build a potato gun from everyday objects to ignite the combustible materials in the Ass-Blasters' stomachs.
 After they kill four, Burt is attacked by El Blanco and pinned down.
 Realizing that Burt's ultrasonic watch is repeatedly drawing El Blanco to them, Jack takes it and sticks it to the final Ass-Blaster.
 El Blanco devours it, saving Burt and Jodi's lives in the process.